 Mr. Robert Jerl “Bob” Keene, at the age of 90, passed away peacefully at his home in Wysor Valley, Honaker, Virginia, surrounded by his family and friends on Friday night (July 5, 2019).
 He was born in Honaker, Virginia on January 17, 1929 to the late Dock and Ethel Smith Keene.

-To send flowers in memory of Robert Jerl "Bob" Keene, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert Jerl "Bob" Keene, please visit our Heartfelt Sympathies Store.

 Mr. Keene owned and operated his own trucking company as a very young man.
 He married Helen Jean Dye on September 2, 1950 and they had three children.
 They resided in the Honaker area most of their lives.
 He was baptized on October 28, 1990 at the Swords Creek Community Baptist Church by Rev. Robert M. Simmons, and he attended the Valley View Freewill Baptist Church in Wysor Valley.
 He was very active in the community.
 He had served many years on the Russell County Board of Supervisors, as well as the Russell County Social Services Board.
 He was a member of the Pruner Masonic Lodge 254 since 1953, as well as a member of the Shriners.
 His main objective in life was to work hard, take care of his family and maintain his home.
 He wasn’t happy if he didn’t have some sort of job to do.
 After the decline of his health, he commented that the hardest thing he had ever done was nothing!
 He instilled a very strong work ethic in his children and grandchildren.
 His motto was The price of success is hard work, dedication to the job at hand and the determination that whether we win or lose, we have applied the best of ourselves to the task at hand.